Smaug73/SATD-Analysis/CommunitySmell/Scripts/README.md

 This is the list of all the script used for the thesis.

-NOTE:  Read or launch the scripts for know what is the input and output.
+NOTE:  Read or launch the scripts with -h for know what is the input and output.